Three ways to communicate complex technologies

 1. Sketch the ideas that people are talking about

-In this case, before you approach your client, it’s critical to gather your team’s experts in a room and invite them to explain to you what the technology you’re selling is all about – in simple and real terms.
+In this case, before you approach your client, it’s critical to gather your team’s experts in a room and invite them to explain the technology you’re selling – in simple and real terms.
 As they’re punctuating its value and impact, sketch the ideas on paper by representing the nouns and the verbs.
 This is an effective way of communicating processes that are made simpler to understand using visual representation.
 Words divide and pictures unite.
 When you communicate something complex, you simply need to take the visual route.

 2. Test it out with people to get reactions and input

 When you do your sketching, make sure you don’t spend hours trying to make it a masterpiece that’s already fully rendered.
-Your initial output is going to be a crude one, yet if it communicates the concept effectively, you’ve done something significant already.
+Your initial output will be crude, yet if it communicates the concept effectively, you’ve done something significant already.
 Naturally, it will have gaps and question marks.
 When you present it to the group for reactions and input, more of the right questions will come forth.
 When these questions are answered, you will have more useful insights that can make the picture even clearer.

 3. Communicate in the format that’s most appropriate for the target audience

-Once your sketch becomes finalized, this also means that everyone in the room – users, salespeople, managers, and other important stakeholders – have already reached a fuller appreciation of what the technology is all about and how it can help prospective clients.
+Once your sketch becomes finalized, this also means that everyone in the room—users, salespeople, managers, and other important stakeholders—has already reached a fuller appreciation of what the technology is about and how it can help prospective clients.
 At this point, you need to decide how you would tell the story so the client sees how it can benefit their business.

 There will always be an appropriate medium that best communicates the story for the type of audience you are speaking to.
 For instance, if you are speaking to an audience of millennials, you’re better off using a short and engaging video, rather than a blog post.
-If your audience is highly technical or data-driven, you can employ language that is technical, with empirical evidence detailing the technologies impact to the business.
+If your audience is highly technical or data-driven, you can employ technical language, with empirical evidence detailing the technologies’ impact on the business.
 It goes without saying that you should know your audience well before deciding which communications strategy to engage.